 Audit Fees.
-HBM billed the Company an aggregate of \$17,000 and \$40,000 for professional services rendered for reviews of the Company's financial statements included in its Form 10-Q's for the 1 st and 2nd quarters of 2013, and the audit of the Company's financial statements for the year ended December 31, 2012, respectively.
-Eide Bailly billed the Company an aggregate of \$53,500 for professional services rendered for the review of the Company's financial statements included in its Form 10-Q for the 3rd quarter of 2013, and the audit of the Company's financial statements for the year ended December 31, 2013.
+HBM billed the Company an aggregate of \$17,000 for professional services rendered for reviews of the Company's financial statements included in its Form 10-Q's for the 1st and 2nd quarters of 2013, and the audit of the Company's financial statements for the year ended December 31, 2012, respectively.
+Eide Bailly billed the Company an aggregate of \$53,500 for professional services rendered for the review of the Company's financial statements included in its Form 10-Q for the 3rd quarter of 2013, and the audit of the Company's financial statements for the year ended December 31, 2013 multiple of \$100,000 for professional services rendered for the review of the Company's financial statements for the year ended December 31, 2014.

 Audit Related Fees.
-HBM billed the Company \$1,488 and \$10,000 for the years ended December 31, 2013 and 2012, respectively, for services related to the Company's filing of registration statements and the audit of the Kansas Property acquisition.
-Eide Bailly billed the Company \$32,860 for the year ended December 31, 2013, for services related to the Company's filing of registration statements.
+HBM billed the Company \$1,488 for the year ended December 31, 2013 for services related to the Company's filing of registration statements and the audit of the Kansas Property acquisition.
+Eide Bailly billed the Company \$11,936 and \$32,860, respectively, for the years ended December 31, 2014 and 2013, for services related to the Company's filing of registration statements.

 Tax Fees.
-Eide Bailly billed the Company \$7,500 for professional services rendered for tax compliance, tax advice and tax planning for the years ended December 31, 2013 and 2012.
+Eide Bailly billed the Company \$8,500 and \$7,500, respectively, for professional services rendered for tax compliance, tax advice and tax planning for the years ended December 31, 2014 and 2013.

 All Other Fees.
-No other fees were billed by HBM or Eide Bailly to the Company during 2013 and 2012.
+No other fees were billed by HBM or Eide Bailly to the Company during 2014 and 2013.